Crisis by Choice

 "What do you do?"

 "No, I don't mean your occupation.
-I mean - what the fuck do you do to make the world a better place?"
+I mean - what do you do to make the world a better place?"

 If you've never thought about that before, now's the time.
 It's crucial.
 If not for yourself, consider doing it for someone you love.
 I do.
 I think daily about the world my son will grow up in.
 It's no longer a leisurely thought but one of necessity.
 Our current White House Administration is trying to terminate the U.S. Environmental Protection Agency (EPA).
 Trump has questioned multiple times if climate change actually exists (a Chinese Hoax, is it?).